Ex-Insys sales manager arrested in U.S. fentanyl-kickback case

 The case is the latest against an individual tied to Insys and Subsys.

-In June, federal prosecutors in Manhattan brought charges against two former Insys employees - Jonathan Roper and Fernando Serrano - for engaging in a similar kickback scheme involving speaker fees.
+In June, federal prosecutors in Manhattan brought charges against two former Insys employees, Jonathan Roper and Fernando Serrano, for engaging in a similar kickback scheme involving speaker fees.
 They have pleaded not guilty.

-In August, Illinois' attorney general sued Insys, accusing it of deceptively marketing and selling Subsys, to doctors for off-label uses.
+In August, Illinois' attorney general sued Insys, accusing it of deceptively marketing and selling Subsys to doctors for off-label uses.
 That lawsuit remains pending.

-Insys shares were down 4.5 percent at $12.15 on the Nasdaq on Thursday afternoon.
+Insys shares fell 5 percent to close at $12.08 on Nasdaq.

-(Reporting by Nate Raymond in New York; Editing by Diane Craft and Matthew Lewis)
+Reporting by Nate Raymond in New York; Editing by Matthew Lewis and Richard Chang